 Equipment rental (or lease) - Depending on customer demand, Rollins may lease certain pest control and/or termite protection equipment.
 Revenue from equipment rentals are recognized over the period of the rental/lease.
 Revenue from equipment rentals are not material and represent less than 1.0% of the Company’s revenues for each reported period.

 All Orkin domestic franchises have a guaranteed repurchase clause that the Orkin franchise may be repurchased by Orkin at a later date once it has been established.
-Deferred Orkin franchise fees of $3.4 million at both March 31, 2018 and December 31, 2017 were not material to the Company's financial statements.
+The Company amortizes the initial franchise fee over the initial franchise term.
+Deferred Orkin franchise fees of $1.7 million at September 30, 2018 and $3.4 million December 31, 2017 were not material to the Company’s financial statements.

 Royalties from Orkin franchises are accrued and recognized as revenues are earned on a monthly basis.
-Revenue from franchises was $2.4 million for each of the three month periods ended March 31, 2018 and 2017, respectively.
+Revenue from Orkin franchises was $2.0 million for the three month period ended September 30, 2018 and $1.5 million for the same period in 2017 and $7.0 million and $4.1 million for the nine month periods ended in September 30, 2018 and 2017, respectively.

 Timing of revenue recognition may differ from the timing of invoicing to customers.
 We record a receivable when revenue is recognized prior to invoicing, or unearned revenue when revenue is recognized subsequent to invoicing.
 For multi-year agreements, we generally invoice customers annually at the beginning of each annual coverage period.
-The balance of long-term accounts receivable, net of allowance for doubtful accounts, was $22.3 million as of March 31, 2018.
-As of December 31, 2017, long-term accounts receivable, net of allowance for doubtful accounts, were $20.4 million and are included in financed receivables as a long-term asset on our consolidated statements of financial position.
+The balance of long-term accounts receivable, net of allowance for doubtful accounts, was $26.9 million as of September 30, 2018.
+As of December 31, 2017, long-term accounts receivable, net of allowance for doubtful accounts, was $20.4 million and is included in financed receivables as a long-term asset on our consolidated statements of financial position.

 Unearned revenue is comprised mainly of unearned revenue related to the Company’s termite baiting offering and year-in-advance pest control services for which we have been paid in advance and earn the revenue when we transfer control of the product or service.